-Director: Cameron Merkley
+Fundraising: Cameron Merkley

 I too am a born and raised Calgarian that was brought up in a family that loved the outdoors.
 Early memories of floating the Bow River in a military grade raft and a father instructing me on rowing techniques that were easier said than done will always be a fond memory and the start of an obsession.
 I have continued to fish the Bow River since those early experiences and have seen a number of changes to the river.
 In the midst of raising 2 young boys I felt a sense of responsibility to insure my boys will have the opportunity to experience this amazing fishery for years to come.

 My main focus during the term will be to support one of the foundations main concerns which is the current water management of the Bow river basin.

 I have lived in Calgary most of my life, but was born in New Brunswick where my grandfather regularly caught Atlantic Salmon on the classic salmon rivers that run through that province.
 Yes, there was time when salmon were relatively plentiful in the Miramichi.
 My family moved west to Calgary before I was old enough to try salmon on the fly, but it remains on my to-do list.
 Fishing and rivers have always been key features in my life, and for the last decade or so have come together quite nicely on the Bow.

 As an avid drift boat pilot and occasional guide the opportunity to help improve the access to the Bow was my initial interest in becoming involved with BRT.
 As the organization has evolved and a more encompassing goal of doing what we can to help the river and its residents out, I will continue to do my best to help out with BRT.